 Chances are, though, that you’ve already progressed this a little.
 You probably know how much you can afford, based on the deposit you already have and roughly how much you’ll be able to borrow.
 (If you haven’t got some idea of this, you could be looking at all the wrong properties.
 So find out early on what your limits are.)
 Remember, though, that you’ll probably need furniture and stuff, so don’t push the figure too high.
 It’s best to stay within a comfort zone that lets you enjoy your new home rather than just sit on the floor in it.

 Our handy mortgage calculator can help you work out your options.
 This might be useful as a yardstick when choosing your mortgage provider.
 You might also ask for advice from an Independent Financial Adviser.

 You may already have a good relationship with your bank or building society, and ask them to provide a quote, or you may be attracted by ads, or you may want take advice from an expert.
-If you’re bewildered, your Development Sales Manager may be able to suggest some people who can help.
+If you’re bewildered, our sales team may be able to suggest some people who can help.
 Whichever route you take, there are a some essential points to remember.

 Independent Financial Advisers

 If you want to take advice from an IFA, check in advance whether they will be charging you a fee or taking a commission from the mortgage provider you choose.
 Find out whether they linked to a particular company or are free to offer products from several providers.
 This will enable you to evaluate the advice they give you.
 And, like any professional service, they’re not all the same.
 If you can, find a recommendation from someone whose opinion you trust.